Prevention of winter viruses in the workplace

 - Promote hand washing.
 This practice must be carried out frequently and in an appropriate way to avoid contaminating everything we touch.
 Surveys and studies show that people tend to wash their hands infrequently and poorly.
 We need to increase the frequency of washing and do it properly.
 Work centres are an environment conducive to raising awareness and promoting correct hand washing.

-- To provide and offer workers suitable materials for washing hands such as paper towels, hand soap, rubbish bins, etc.
+- Arrange and offer to the hard-working people the suitable materials for washing hands such as paper towels, hand soap, rubbish bins, etc.

 Protecting the air we breathe

 Air is the main route of spreading viruses.
-Through sneezing, viruses can reach almost 2 metres and infect colleagues and surfaces in the environment, such as keyboards, tables, phones, etc.
+With a sneeze the virus can reach almost 2 metres and to pass on to partners and partners and areas of the environment such as keyboards, tables, telephones, etc.

 - To guarantee the renewal and ventilation of air in work spaces.
 Air conditioning systems must provide adequate humidity and temperature in the indoor environment.

-- During the flu season, promote measures that minimise close and prolonged contact among employees: Hold teleconferences or meetings of shorter duration, use new technologies in working groups, avoid personal and close greetings, etc.
+- During the flu season, promote measures that minimise close and prolonged contact between the staff: Hold teleconferences or meetings of shorter duration, use new technologies in working groups, avoid personal and close greetings, etc.

 - Promote protocols for respiratory hygiene and management of coughs, such as hygienic sneezing and coughing.

-- To provide and offer workers suitable materials for the respiratory hygiene protocol: soap, disposable tissues, rubbish bins, etc.
+- Arrange and offer to workers the suitable materials for the respiratory hygiene protocol: soap, disposable tissues, rubbish bins, etc.